Biology (BIOL)

 BIOL 316.
 Fundamental Immunology.
 4 Units.

 Introductory immunology providing an overview of the immune system, including activation, effector mechanisms, and regulation.
 Topics include antigen-antibody reactions, immunologically important cell surface receptors, cell-cell interactions, cell-mediated immunity, innate versus adaptive immunity, cytokines, and basic molecular biology and signal transduction in B and T lymphocytes, and immunopathology.
 Three weekly lectures emphasize experimental findings leading to the concepts of modern immunology.
 An additional recitation hour is required to integrate the core material with experimental data and known immune mediated diseases.
 Five mandatory 90 minute group problem sets per semester will be administered outside of lecture and recitation meeting times.
 Graduate students will be graded separately from undergraduates, and 22 percent of the grade will be based on a critical analysis of a recently published, landmark scientific article.
 Offered as BIOL 316, BIOL 416, CLBY 416, PATH 316 and PATH 416.
-Prereq: BIOL 215 and 215L.
+Prereq: BIOL 215 and BIOL 215L.

 BIOL 318.
 Introductory Entomology.
 4 Units.